apache/incubator-livy-website/site/community.md

 3. Write a clear commit message, with a short, descriptive title and a message that is exactly long enough to explain what the problem was, and how it was fixed.
+  * The PR title should be of the form [LIVY-xxxx] Title, where LIVY-xxxx is the relevant JIRA number and Title may be the JIRA's title or a more specific title describing the PR itself.
+  * If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, then add [WIP] after the component.

 ### Source Code